PaulRBerg/btt-examples/README.md

 is a simple specification framework for writing structured Solidity tests.

 The first step is to define a tree structure in a `.tree` file.
 Then, use [Bulloak](https://github.com/alexfertel/bulloak) to scaffold a skeleton Solidity file.
-Finally, write your tests!
+Finally, write your tests.

 ## VSCode